Drop-in Session: Tuesday 25th February 3pm - 7pm, Queen's Hall, Dunoon

 The Corlarach Forest is situated to the south west of Dunoon and covers a large part of the Cowal Peninsula.

-The Dunoon Project is planning to acquire the Corlarach Forest under the terms of the Community Empowerment Act 2015 and then enter a 99-year lease with the British Strategic Investment Fund (BSIF) to own and manage the timber resource on the land in exchange for a rental to be used for community regeneration priorities and, in addition, granting the right for BSIF to develop the Dunoon Project infrastructure through a special purpose vehicle to be delivered within an agreed timeframe.
+The Dunoon Project is planning to acquire the Corlarach Forest under the terms of the Community Empowerment Act 2015 and then enter a long term lease with the investors to own and manage the timber resource on the land in exchange for a rental to be used for community regeneration.

 The Feasibility Study was completed in May 2019.
 We are pleased to report that the feasibility study provided confidence to the steering group and investors that the project has the capability to provide the social and economic value that will attract public and private sector support for the project.
 It provided us with the confidence to proceed with our Community Asset Transfer (CATS) application to Forestry Land Scotland (FLS).